The Battle Against HPV

 Body Invaders

-Imagine battling over 120 soldiers.
+Imagine single-handedly battling over 120 soldiers.
 Four are special ops.
-Their intent is to literally get under your skin—a goal already achieved in more than three quarters of their targets.
+They intend to literally get under your skin—a goal already achieved in more than three-quarters of their targets.
 The prominent human papillomavirus soldiers go by the names HPV-16, HPV-18, HPV-31, and HPV-45.
 They invade the skin with nearly invisible and often flat cancer-causing growths.
+[1]

 The Attack

-The most dangerous attackers, HPV-16 and HPV-18, thrive in the genital tract and oral mucosa such as the back of the tongue, the oropharynx, tonsils and the tonsillar pillars; they are responsible for 70 percent of cervical cancers.
+The most dangerous attackers, HPV-16 and HPV-18, thrive in the genital tract and oral mucosa such as the back of the tongue, the oropharynx, the tonsils, and the tonsillar pillars; they are responsible for 70 percent of cervical cancers.

 HPV stands for human papillomavirus.
 Common causes of this vast series of viruses are smoking, chewing tobacco, immoderate alcohol consumption, and promiscuous sex.
 In fact, over 30 types of HPV can be passed from one person to another through sexual contact.